-The Galleries at the Historic Thomas Center announce the opening of The View from Paradise – The Paintings of Alyne Harrisat the Historic Thomas Center in...
+The Galleries at the Historic Thomas Center are pleased to announce the opening of iNTIMATE STATES – Works on paper by Eduardo Sarmiento, which will...
 Read More

 The Galleries at the Historic Thomas Center are dedicated to bringing inspiration to both art patrons and artists of the region, with vibrant, challenging exhibitions throughout the year.